-Woman, 84, 'critical' after city crash
+Woman, 84, dies after city crash

-Woman, 84, 'critical' after Glasgow city centre crash
+Woman, 84, dies after Glasgow city centre crash

-An 84-year-old woman is in a critical condition after being hit by a car in Glasgow city centre on Tuesday.
+An 84-year-old woman has died after being hit by a car in Glasgow city centre on Tuesday.

 The woman was hit by a white Mercedes at about 13:15 on Jamaica Street at the corner of Midland Street.

-Emergency services attended and the woman was taken to the Queen Elizabeth University Hospital for treatment.
+Emergency services attended and the woman was taken to the Queen Elizabeth University Hospital but she later died.

 Police investigating the incident have appealed for any witnesses to come forward in a bid to establish exactly what happened.